SwissDataScienceCenter/renku-design-docs/design/006-renku-api-activities-plans/006-renku-api-activities-plans.md

 properties.

 ### Class Diagram
-This diagram shows each class and the properties/methods that the user can use to navigate between the objects.
+This diagram shows each class and the properties/methods that the user can use to navigate between the objects, as indicated by the arrows.
+Dashed lines indicate relationships between classes that are not made available to the user, because they are not needed.

 _Note:_ The methods from `Mapping` and `Link` have been excluded from this diagram for the sake of readability, though they are included as comments in the diagram's code.